-- 1. Constitute a complete and nuanced summary of the story's plot and emotional arc.
-Answer the questions: What happened?
-Where does the character begin emotionally, where do they end?
-How is our understanding of the character expanded at the end of the story? - 2.
-Provide textual support for your claim from the story being discussed.
+- 1. Give a complete and nuanced summary of the story's plot and emotional arc in the first paragraph.
+Answer the questions: tell the reader what happened, but more importantly, tell the reader where the character begins emotionally and where do they end?
+How is our understanding of the character expanded at the end of the story?
+Provide a thesis: the answer to any of the above questions will make for a good thesis. - 2.
+Provide textual support for your claim from the story being discussed in the rest of the paper.
 Point to the specific words, using quotations, in the text that support your reading of the story.
 Evaluate the language in those quotes what do the choices the writer makes in each sentence tell us about the characters?
+The more you pay attention the better.
+A good close reading may choose to spend an entire paragraph pulling apart one sentence.
+A traditional five-page essay "conclusion" is not necessary.